 Episode 4 - Legumes

-Airs Thursday 2 November at 8pm on SBS
+Aired Thursday 2 November at 8pm on SBS.
+Watch on SBS On Demand here.

 Protein-rich beans have always been the heavy lifters of the vegetable world.
 In this episode, Maeve discovers the secrets of a classic falafel with Al Alseel's chef and restaurateur Faysal El-Abd.
 Culinary teacher Daisy Rajan shares her delicious recipe for Keralan green beans with coconut and Maeve also discovers how soy beans are transformed into silky tofu with the Kim family.
 And to finish, pastry chef Joao Cadete showcases his Portuguese tart using white beans known as queijadas de feijao.